Audition FAQ

 How old do I have to be to audition?

-All performers must turn 9 prior to May 15th to be eligible to audition.
+All performers must turn 13 prior to January 6th, 2025, to be eligible to audition.
 There is no upper age limit for auditioning!
-After you turn nine, any age is fine!
+After you turn thirteen, any age is fine!

 How many people will be cast and what ages?